ianhaddock/motorsort/README.md

 ## Contributing
 I'm always interested in learning from and helping the community.
 If you have additions or suggestions feel free to drop a pull request.

-###  Docker compose

-A `compose.yml` file is included in the repo.
+To get started a `compose.yml` file is included in the repo.

 Install [Docker and docker-compose][123].